masonmagma/text-encryption/README.md

 python CLI message encryption/decryption module

+Mason Lava 000829168

+DESCRIPTION

 Hello and welcome to the README.md file of my text encryption/decryption module.

-- This project uses pythons built in cryptography module to allow a user to generate and use a key to either encrypt or decrypt a secret message.
-- This message can only be decrypted by being able to supply the correct key cipher to obtain the orginal plaintext message originally encrypted.
+This project uses pythons built in cryptography module to allow a user to generate and use a key to either encrypt or decrypt a secret message via a command line interface.
+This message can only be decrypted by being able to supply the correct key cipher to obtain the orginal plaintext message originally encrypted.
+From the CLI the interface it can accept parameters from the user such as a message, file, and secret key.
+The program also allows a user to request generating a new secret key which uses the Fernet.generate_key() function.
+This creates a Fernet base64 encoded key that can be used within the program for encrypting and decrypting messages.

-Install requirements
+INSTALL REQUIREMENTS
 - Using this module requires pip and pythons cryptography module which may not be installed automatically.

-Install pip
+INSTALL PIP
 - to install pip perform the following command in visual studios code terminal or powershell: python -m ensurepip --default-pip

 You can also install pip from the python installer here --> https://www.python.org/downloads/